KwachOjunga/DataScience_ML_journey/README.md

  This repository explores my Machine learning journey exploring various algorithms such as:
   - DecisionTrees
-    - Third revision outdid the first model **titaninc_EDA.ipynb** by a slight margin :smiling:
+    - Third revision outdid the first model **titaninc_EDA.ipynb** by a slight margin :smile:
+    - Fourth revision using random forests and voting classifier has outdone the previous ones though still below the bar
   - Random forests
+    - Still uncertain how these work though.
   - KNearest Neighbours
   - Linear Regression
   - Logistic Regression